RomarioAugustoEstradaFlorez/romapong/README.md

 I use [ ```Unity Hub```](https://unity.com/es/download), choose the first option and download it, then you just have to installed and add the folder there.

-The just open and enjoy it.
+Then just open and enjoy it.

 Version - ```2019.3.0a4```